 - All Australian dollar denominated securities

-- The majority of the bonds listed below are available from $10,000 per bond, allowing new investors to scale up or down depending on risk appetite
+- All the bonds listed below are available from $10,000 per bond, allowing new investors to scale up or down depending on risk appetite

-For those investors that want a lower risk portfolio, you could remove the high yield bonds and add more investment grade corporate bonds or even lower risk state or Commonwealth government bonds.
+For those investors that want a lower risk portfolio, you should choose the Conservative sample portfolio, which removes the high yield bonds and adds more investment grade corporate bonds and lower risk State or Commonwealth Government bonds.

-The cashflow below sets out the income you can expect to receive over the next 12 months, which is $27,225.
-The total shown in the table includes repayment of the Bendigo and Adelaide Bank bond of $50,000, which is assumed in January 2019 when the company can exercise its early repayment option at no penalty.
+The cashflow below sets out the income you can expect to receive over the next 12 months, which is $26,933*.
+Interest income is $21,107

-One of the many advantages of buying bonds direct through FIIG is that you will have a relationship manager looking after you, that you can call or meet with to discuss your investment options.
-You’ll also have access to other experts in the business from Credit Research, Investment Strategy and Education.
+One of the many advantages of buying bonds directly through FIIG is that you will have a Relationship Manager looking after you, that you can call or meet with to discuss your investment options.
+You’ll also have access to other experts in the business from Credit Research and Investment Strategy.